Is using a cordless vacuum cleaner a race to see which finishes first? Who will win? The battery or the dirty carpet?

 It’s very manoeuvrable and easy to use.
 It’s 4kg so it isn’t the lightest model, but that is still a fairly lightweight vacuum.

-It doesn’t have a lot of bells and whistles, but you get great performance for a reasonable price.
+It doesn’t have a lot of bells and whistles, but you get great performance at a reasonable price.

 Type: Stick Vacuum